-- 60.(1) Before the annual financial statements referred to in both sections 53 and 54 may be published or distributed, they must - (a) be approved by the Council, - (b) be signed by - (i) the Chief of the First Nation or the Council chair and a quorum of the Council, - (ii) the chair of the Finance and Audit Committee,

-- (iii) the director of finance, and - (iv) the chief administrative officer and - (c) include the auditor's audit report of the annual financial statements. - (2) The audited annual financial statements referred to in section 53 must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours. - (3) The following documents must be available for inspection by any person referred to in subsection 14(2) of the Act at the principal administrative offices of the First Nation during normal business hours: - (a) the audited annual financial statements respecting local revenues referred to in section 54; or - (b) the audited annual financial statements referred to in section 53 if those statements include a report on local revenues as a distinct segment of the activities that appear in those statements.
+- 60.(1) Before the annual financial statements referred to in both sections 53 and 54 may be published or distributed, they must - (a) be approved by the Council, - (b) be signed by - (i) the Chief of the First Nation or the Council chair, - (ii) the chair of the Finance and Audit Committee, and - (iii) the finance manager, and - (c) include the auditor's audit report of the annual financial statements. - (2) The audited annual financial statements referred to in section 53 must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours. - (3) The following documents must be available for inspection by any person referred to in subsection 14(2) of the Act at the principal administrative offices of the First Nation during normal business hours: - (a) the audited annual financial statements respecting local revenues referred to in section 54; or - (b) the audited annual financial statements referred to in section 53 if those statements include a report on local revenues as a distinct segment of the activities that appear in those statements.